 The course of development made slow progress that even marriage could not stop.
 In the course of the following years this instinct developed so far that female outer garments were also worn in the house.

 In the course of time, from my observations and conversations, I got the impression that the urge to put on feminine clothes was was driven purely by erotic motivatmotivations.

-Therefore, I could not quite follow his often emphatic assertions: “Like the majority of trans women1, he has a female soul”.
+Therefore, I could not quite follow his often emphatic assertions: “Like the majority of transvestites1, he has a female soul”.
 He spoke too often of physical strength and he often has a very energetic nature.
 Even his facial expressions show little of the softness of a woman’s soul in general.